-We are here to support Mason Korea faculty through promotion of faculty growth and well-being to enable excellence in the student educational experience and satisfactory faculty experience as part of the Mason Korea community towards overall Mason Korea community prosperity.
+We are here to support Mason Korea faculty through the promotion of faculty growth and well-being to enable excellence in the student educational experience and satisfactory faculty experience as part of the Mason Korea community towards overall Mason Korea community prosperity.

 It is important for us to make our faculty feel at home.
 For new joining faculty members, our office support our faculty with their relocation, housing, immigration support, adjustment to new environment, office support and other needs that are required to make sure our faculty can connect and find the information they need.
 We work closely with various faculty committees to make sure our faculty are provided with the care.